SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us003/01.requirements-engineering/Readme.md

     * the taxpayer number
     * a calendar for birthdate
     * a calendar for admission date
-    * a list to select identification document type

 * Selected data:
     * a list to select a job
+    * a list to select identification document type

 **Output Data:**

-* List of existing jobs
+* Collaborator information
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)